mousebird-consulting-inc/WhirlyGlobe/tutorial/vector_selection.md

 ### Annotations

-A <a href= "{{ site.baseurl }}/reference/ios_2_3/Classes/MaplyAnnotation.html" target="_blank">MaplyAnnotation</a> is a little <a href= "https://developer.apple.com/library/ios/documentation/uikit/reference/UIView_Class/index.html" target="_blank">UIView</a> that you place at a geo location.
+A MaplyAnnotation is a little UIView that you place at a geo location.
 It will follow that location on the map or globe as the user moves around.

 We'll create one of these annotations where the user taps or selects a country.
 Let's start with the addAnnotation method.